appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 Consent prompting must also be managed to avoid **consent/approval fatigue** — habituation from an excessive volume of prompts that leads users to approve reflexively (the concern deferred from AI Tool Specification §9.2).
 Because per-action consent for Sensitive Actions necessarily increases prompt frequency, the Agent limits fatigue by (a) reserving mandatory consent for Sensitive Actions rather than routine tool calls, and (b) making each prompt specific and distinguishable — clearly stating the action and its exact parameters — so users can tell consequential requests apart from routine ones.
 This is a deliberate trade-off: per-action consent is retained for its security value, and fatigue is mitigated by bounding prompt volume and improving prompt quality rather than by weakening the per-action guarantee.

+An alternative fatigue control — **risk-tiered consent**, which batches or suppresses prompts for lower-risk actions — was considered and is **not adopted** for Sensitive Actions in this revision: tiering re-introduces the possibility of a consequential action executing without a fresh, specific approval, which is exactly the guarantee §2.2.2 exists to provide.
+Developers MAY apply risk tiering to *non-Sensitive* actions (which already require no consent); Sensitive Actions retain the strict per-action gate.
+This disposition may be revisited if a tiering scheme can be shown to preserve the per-action guarantee for irreversible and high-value actions.

 ### 2.2.1 Testing for Over-Reliance on AI (AITG-APP-13)

 #### Evidence